Home/Blog/Bulgaria vs Romania

 Let's compare what an entrepreneur actually keeps in each country, operating through a company (EOOD in Bulgaria, SRL in Romania) and paying themselves a modest salary while taking the rest as dividends.

 Note: These are simplified illustrations.
 Actual results depend on salary level chosen, applicable social contribution caps, deductible expenses, and other factors.
-Romanian figures use the standard 16% corporate tax rate.
+Romanian figures use the standard 16% corporate tax rate and 16% dividend tax rate (Law 141/2025, effective from January 1, 2026).
 Consult qualified advisors for your specific situation.

 At EUR 60,000 Annual Company Profit